Recently, a user asked us how to check if a PHP function exists before adding some new code to your WordPress website that relies on it.

 Let’s say you have a WordPress function that displays the current time with timezone information.
 Here’s a sample code snippet that you can use to try it.

-You can add it directly to your theme’s functions.php file or use a code snippet plugin such as WPCode (recommended).
-You can see our guide on how to easily add custom code in WordPress:
+You can add it directly to your theme’s functions.php file, but in this tutorial, we’ll use the WPCode code snippet plugin because it’s the safest and easiest way to add custom code in WordPress.

 //display current time with timezone